liudonghua123/ldap-simple-tool/README.md

 1. Installation

-   - If you have node installed, simple execute `npm i -g ldap-simple-tool` or `yarn global add ldap-simple-tool`
+   - If you have node installed, simple execute `npm i -g ldap-simple-tool` or `yarn global add ldap-simple-tool` or download `ldap-simple-tool`.

    - If you do not have node, download the latest binary according to your OS platform in [release](https://github.com/liudonghua123/ldap-simple-tool/releases) page.